 - Go to the registrar's Online Transcript Request Form (registrar.duke.edu>Student Records>Transcripts and Verifications>"Order My Transcript") Do not order your transcript using DukeHub.

-- Fill out the requested information
+- Fill out the requested information on the first page and click Next

 - For Delivery Option, choose "Electronic PDF"